-- Ask the students if they have heard of the term "ecological footprint".
-If so, how would they define what an ecological footprint is or what it indicates.
+- Ask the students if they have heard of the term ecological footprint.
+If so, how would they define what an ecological footprint is, or what does it indicate.
 Some students may have heard of a carbon footprint, and reassure them that it is a similar concept, but an ecological footprint includes a greater scope of impact than just carbon emissions.
-It includes depletion of natural resources such as water, consumption of food resources, and the raw materials that go into goods and services. - Hand out Student Activity Sheet 2A: Are You Stepping Lightly?-one copy to each student.
+It includes depletion of natural resources such as water, consumption of food resources, and the raw materials that go into goods and services. - Hand out Student Activity Sheet #2A: "Are You Stepping Lightly?"-one copy to each student.
 Encourage students to answer the questions as honestly as possible. - After each student has finished the quiz, they should tabulate their score and find the size of their ecological footprint. - Students should quietly finish the post-activity discussion questions.
-Students can discuss how they felt about the activity if they are comfortable sharing their results. - You may wish to tell the students that Earth has enough biologically productive land for each person to have an ecological footprint of 4.5 acres.
+Students can discuss how they felt about the activity if they are comfortable sharing their results.

+■ You may wish to tell the students that Earth has enough biologically productive land for each person to have 4.5 acres.
 Unfortunately, the average American leads a lifestyle that consumes approximately 24 acres per person.